LazzaAU/Android-for-Python-Users/Newbie_snippets.md

 and far less out there in the actual kv language.
 So this document is highlighting (in perhaps a clearer newbie manner) some of the things that took me ages to find or get my head around.

-I'm a newbie to Kivy also, therefore this is one newbie helping another
+I'm a newbie to Kivy also, therefore this is one newbie helping another.
+I also find i learn more if i try to teach.
+Therfore writing it down in this manner regardless if anyone reads it helps me to also learn and remember :).
+If you find somethign that needs tweaked feel free to let me know

 ## The .kv file